sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 * a Linux client machine with 16 GB of memory (do not expect anything below 8 GB)
 * the [VirtualBox](https://www.virtualbox.org/) virtualization solution installed and functional on the Linux computer (I will not go into the details, you will find everything you need on the official website)
-* basic knowledge of Docker containers and Kubernetes Orchestrator
+* basic knowledge of Docker containers and Kubernetes orchestrator

-The software used later is multi-platform, an installation on another type of OS (Mac OS, Windows) or on another hypervisor (KVM, VMware Fusion) should be possible by adapting the procedure.
+The softwares used later are multi-platform, so an installation on another type of OS (Mac OS, Windows) or on another hypervisor (KVM, VMware Fusion) should be possible by adapting the procedure.

 ## Kubernetes